 The heat generated from the modules is utilised via a Water-based pipework system to a Buffer storage tank or Stratified storage in the house.
 From there, the heat is utilised as follows:

-- to the Hot water preparation (e.g. for shower or kitchen),
+To Hot water preparation (e.g. for shower or kitchen),

 – or as Heat source for a heat pump.